nabeulislam/road-to-machine-learning/README.md

   - Data Cleaning with SQL
   - SQL with Python Integration
   - NoSQL Databases (MongoDB, Redis, Cassandra, Neo4j)
+  - **Suggested Timing**: Can be learned after Phase 1 or in parallel with Phase 2

 - **20-handling-imbalanced-data**
   - Understanding Imbalanced Data Problems